overfl0/Pythia/examples/@PythiaNumpy/README.md

+# @PythiaNumpy

 This example shows how to call Python functions that use Numpy from SQF.

-Before you can use numpy in Python, you need to make sure it is correctly installed.
+Before you can use `numpy` in Python, you need to make sure it is correctly installed.
 To do that, drag the `requirements.txt` file over the `install_requirements*.bat` script.
-If you don't do that, Pythia will fail while trying to import numpy.
+If you don't do that, Pythia will fail while trying to import `numpy`.

 Note that the directory name is _irrelevant_.
 The package name depends on the contents of the `$PYTHIA$` file only!